miltonbolonha/blog/next-boilerplate/content/posts/covid-19-vaccination-facts-vs-myths-and-who-should-go-for-it.md

 ## Myth: The vaccine will alter your DNA

 **Fact**: All three vaccines are effective because they result in the development of spike protein to protect against the virus.
-Pfizer-BioNTech and Moderna have the instructions on an mRNA while Johnson &amp; Johnson uses double-stranded DNA.
+Pfizer-BioNTech and Moderna have the instructions on an mRNA while Johnson n Johnson uses double-stranded DNA.
 This has caused a lot of chatter about the vaccines altering an individual’s DNA.

 The mRNA in the vaccine consisting of the instructions just provides cells the guidance on how to develop the spike protein that will render the virus useless against the cell.
 The mRNA does not get into the central part of the cell where the DNA is present, hence, it doesn’t form any type of alteration or mutation.